20 Ways to Use Cold Pressed Virgin Coconut Oil

 1. Mix the virgin coconut oil with 4 tbsp of baking soda to get a smooth paste.

-2. Add oregano and peppermint oil and stir it well with a spoon.
+2. Add oregano and peppermint oil and stir well with a spoon.

 3. Store this thick paste in a small jar, dip your toothbrush in it, and use it like regular toothpaste.